nex3/dynamicmatic/README.md

 DynamicMatic is a tiny [Sinatra](http://sinatrarb.com) extension that integrates Sinatra with [StaticMatic](http://staticmatic.rubyforge.org).
-The idea is to allow most of your site to be static while having a few dynamic pages that can use the StaticMatic layouts and partials.
+It allows most of your site to be static while having a few dynamic pages that can use the StaticMatic layouts and partials.

 ## Setup